 For information on how to register, email firstname.lastname@example.org.

 Phillies Phitness presented by NovaCare Rehabilitation encourages children of all ages to start on the path to a healthy future through exercise and smart food choices.
 Physical education teachers and after-school program leaders can sign their classes up to receive a tips booklet, posters and the chance to receive a Phitness Session from the Phillies and NovaCare Rehabilitation trainers.

 For more information on how to register, email email@example.com.

 The Phillies are celebrating area educators during the 17th annual Teacher Appreciation Night presented by ENGIE on Friday, May 5 vs. the Washington Nationals.

 Ten winners (both teacher and nominator) will receive two complimentary tickets and will participate in an awards ceremony prior to the Phillies game on May 5.

-The Phillies will celebrate science, and in particular the science of baseball, with the seventh annual Philadelphia Science Festival Day at the ballpark on Sunday, April 9, 2017.
-Children of all ages are invited to explore and take part in fun science activities throughout the concourse.
-Those who complete the activities will receive a special prize!
+The Phillies celebrated science, and in particular the science of baseball during the seventh annual Philadelphia Science Festival Day at the ballpark on Sunday, April 9, 2017.
+Children of all ages were invited to explore and take part in fun science activities throughout the concourse.
+Those who complete the activities received a special prize!